ray-project/ray/doc/source/raysgd/raysgd.rst

   - Ease of use: Scale Pytorch's native ``DistributedDataParallel`` and TensorFlow's ``tf.distribute.MirroredStrategy`` without needing to monitor individual nodes.
   - Composibility: RaySGD is built on top of the Ray Actor API, enabling seamless integration with existing Ray applications.
   - Scale up and down: Start on single CPU.
-Scale up to multi-node multi-gpu by changing 2 lines of code.
+Scale up to multi-node, multi-gpu by changing 2 lines of code.